xhayper/Animator/README.md

 -- Properties --

-Animator.Looped -- Do you want the animation to Loop?
+Animator.handleVanillaAnimator -- Should the animator delete humanoid's animator on play and add it back on stop Animator.Looped -- Do you want the animation to Loop?
 Animator.IsPlaying -- Is the animation playing?
 Animator.Length -- Animation Length